How To Use Herbal Hair Tea Rinses

 Vinegar infusion is good for about 6 months.
 Up to a year if refrigerated.
 (I always leave about a week's worth in my shower in a plastic squeeze bottle!)

-If you are like me and have a very busy schedule, Chagrin Valley makes three great organic Apple Cider Vinegar Rinses that help simplify your hair care regimen.
+If you are like me and have a very busy schedule, Chagrin Valley makes three awesome organic Apple Cider Vinegar Rinses that help simplify your hair care regimen.

 Sipping a nice cup of tea and honey can relax your soul and warm your heart, but is also a great combination for dry hair.
 You can use your favorite hair herb, a botanical mixture, or even an easily available green tea will work well to strengthen and soften hair.
 Honey is a humectant and provides moisture to the hair.